-abrdn has been made aware that some investors may have received telephone calls from people purporting to work for abrdn, or third parties, who have offered to buy their investment trust shares.
+The Board has been made aware by abrdn that some investors have received telephone calls from people purporting to work for the Manager, or third parties, who have offered to buy their investment trust shares.
 These may be scams which attempt to gain personal information with which to commit identity fraud or could be 'boiler room' scams where a payment from an investor is required to release the supposed payment for their shares.

-These callers do not work for abrdn and any third party making such offers has no link with abrdn. abrdn does not 'cold-call' investors in this way.
-If you have any doubt over the veracity of a caller, do not offer any personal information, end the call and contact our Customer Services Department using the details below.
+These callers do not work for abrdn and any third party making such offers has no link with abrdn. abrdn never makes these types of offers and does not 'cold-call' investors in this way.
+If investors have any doubt over the veracity of a caller, they should not offer any personal information, end the call and contact abrdn's investor services centre using the details provided below.